macro_rules! theme {

 ($($tt:tt)*) => { ... };

-Expand description
+}Expand description

-Convenience macro for constructing new Theme
+Convenience macro for constructing new Themes.

 Currently, the macro is very strict about the input’s structure.
 See the example